 My car is pretty good at making sure I turn off the engine before I get out.
 This was not a problem in the good old days when the damn thing had an ignition keyhole.
 And it dings sixteen times (count ’em) if I don’t put my seat belt on, followed by yet another full set of twenty-four high-speed ding-ding-dings after that if I am totally recalcitrant (which is usually the case).
 This dinging most often occurs while driving from the mailbox to my garage, travel time for which, as it turns out, equates to exactly forty dings (my luck).

 My house alarm is so loud it will literally pound flat all the cilia in your inner ear.
-A few months ago, I inadvertently left the front door ajar when I left for work in the morning (it still has a keyhole—so much for that theory).
+A few months ago, I inadvertently left the front door ajar when I left for work in the morning (it still has a keyhole).
 When I returned that evening it was apparent that the alarm had gone off and had undoubtedly blared with interminable urgency at the top of its lungs for God only knows how long until, spent and short of oxygen, it simply quit, its wilted tongue hanging from the horn.
 Interestingly, not a solitary soul called me about it.
 (I have my phone number in the window by the front door.)

 I like to play Angry Birds on my new iPad.
 The game has music of course.
 Does anybody want to hear that same four bar tune over and over for, like, an hour and-a-half (my average time for getting through a single level)?
-But then, I am probably the only person you know who watches the nightly news with the sound off.
+But then I am probably the only person you know who watches the nightly news with the sound off.
 Ah, peace and quiet.